 Optional.
 Specifies the port number to use for SSH.
+Valid port numbers are 1 to 65535.
 The default is 22.

 Optional.
 Enables or disables the standard CLI.
 This is disabled by default.
 You cannot enable this mechanism if LDAP is enabled.